 Requirements for applicants

-- The student’s work submitted for the competition must meet the following requirements:
+- The student paper submitted for the competition must meet the following requirements:

-- the author of the student’s work is 25 or younger in the year when he/she applies for the grant;
+- the author of the student paper is 30 or younger in the year when he/she applies for the grant;

-- the student’s work is in compliance with the requirements set for the content and structure of the academic work;
+- the student paper is in compliance with the requirements set for the content and structure of an academic paper;

-- the student’s work is in Estonian or in English;
+- the student paper is in Estonian or English;

-- the author of the student’s work is a permanent resident of Estonia.
+- the author of the student paper is a permanent resident of Estonia.

 - The application must be supported by the following papers:

-- application letter in which the time and place of defence of the student’s work or of the publication’s release will be indicated (incl. the student’s speciality and educational institution), student’s contact data (e-mail address, telephone) and the contact data of the supervisor or reviewer (e-mail address, telephone), place of work or educational institution at the moment of submitting the application;
+- an application letter which indicates the time and place of defence of the student’s work (incl. the student’s speciality and educational institution), the student’s contact details (e-mail address, telephone number) and the contact details of the supervisor or reviewer (e-mail address, telephone number), place of work or educational institution at the moment of submitting the application;

-- in case of student’s work in English a summary in Estonian (2–3 pages);
+- in the case of a student paper in English, a summary in Estonian (2–3 pages);

-- opinion written by the supervisor or reviewer.
+- a letter of opinion written by the supervisor or reviewer.

 Procedure and criteria of the assessment